Why is Japanese cuisine healthy? It’s all about the investment in food education to build awareness of one’s health and nutritional habits.

 Shokuiku

 Shokuiku (食育) – “food education,” is a Japanese philosophy and a governmental policy to enable people to acquire knowledge on food to make proper choices.
-By encouraging healthy eating habits among individuals, it would in turn address diet and lifestyle-related diseases as well as enrich one’s quality of life.
-Enacted in 2005, the Shokuiku Basic Law is a public health program for all people.
+Encouraging healthy eating habits among individuals would, in turn, address diet and lifestyle-related diseases and enrich one’s quality of life.
+Enacted in 2005, the Shokuiku Basic Law is a public health program for everyone.

 Shokuiku is not a new concept; it was first promoted by Sagen Ishizuka (石塚 左玄; 1850-1909), a military doctor and pharmacist.
-Educated in both western and eastern medicine, he promoted a diet of foods rich in sodium and potassium.
+Educated in Western and Eastern medicine, he promoted a diet rich in sodium and potassium.
 These minerals help the body to absorb and use other nutrients.

-His method “Shokuyō” (食養 literally “food for health”) encouraged a diet of whole grains and to eat fewer animal products.
-He also pushed for the consumption of seasonal and locally grown produce, and to consume meals in moderation.
-He also echoed the eastern philosophy that food not only sustains life, but also underlies our health and happiness.
+His method, “Shokuyō” (食養, literally “food for health”), encouraged a diet of whole grains and to eat fewer animal products.
+He also pushed for consuming seasonal and locally grown produce and consuming meals in moderation.
+He echoed the Eastern philosophy that food sustains life and underlies health and happiness.
 Not surprisingly, Ishizuka is also known as the founder of the macrobiotic diet.

-His concept quickly popularized during the Meiji era (1868-1912).
-This was a time of rapid westernization when the western diet of wheat, dairy products, and meat was embraced as a way to modernize the country.
+His concept was quickly popularized during the Meiji era (1868-1912).
+This was a time of rapid Westernization when the Western wheat, dairy products, and meat diet were embraced to modernize the country.

 Incorporate Shokuiku in Your Own Life

 So, how can you incorporate the shokuiku principles into your own life?
-Turns out, you don’t need a government program or nutritional teachers for a healthy lifestyle!
+You don’t need a government program or nutritional teachers for a healthy lifestyle!

 1. Eat until you’re 80% full

-Called hara hachibun-me (腹八分目) “80% stomach,” it’s based on the Confucian teaching where you listen to your body and stop eating before you feel full.
+Called hara hachibun-me (腹八分目), “80% stomach,” it’s based on the Confucian teaching where you listen to your body and stop eating before you feel full.
 This practice can prevent overeating and make you more conscious of your food choices.
-In fact, a Japanese clinical trial on rats found that limiting their food intake instead of letting them eat until they’re full prolonged their lifespan.
-Therefore, mindful eating will improve your relationship with food for a pleasurable event you partake in every day.
+A Japanese clinical trial on rats found that limiting their food intake instead of letting them eat until full prolonged their lifespan.
+Therefore, mindful eating will improve your relationship with food for a pleasurable event you partake in daily.

 2. Eat whole foods

-Sagen Ishizuka was a fan of brown rice and discouraged the consumption of processed foods.
-Although processed foods are indeed delicious, they are high in unhealthy fats, added sugar, sodium, and calories.
-Eating whole foods including the skins and the whole fish instead of fillets will nourish you with protein, fiber, heart-healthy fats, and micronutrients.
-Eliminating your diet from processed foods is difficult in this modern age, but try to limit your intake.
+Sagen Ishizuka was a brown rice fan and discouraged consuming processed foods.
+Although processed foods are delicious, they are high in unhealthy fats, added sugar, sodium, and calories.
+Eating whole foods, including skins and whole fish instead of fillets, will nourish you with protein, fiber, heart-healthy fats, and micronutrients.
+Eliminating your diet from processed foods is difficult in this modern age, but limit your intake.

 3. Eat seasonally and locally

 Instead of reaching for the same produce available year-round, check out the farmers’ market for fresh local and seasonal fruits and vegetables.
 You may become more aware of where your food comes from, how it was produced, and what is in season.
-From juicy tomatoes in the summer, the colorful varieties of apples in the fall, you may become more appreciative of the changing seasons!
+From juicy tomatoes in the summer to colorful varieties of apples in the fall, you may become more appreciative of the changing seasons!

 4. Enjoy your meal with good company

-While a grab-and-go meal is a convenient method of filling up, it does diminish the pleasure of eating.
+While a grab-and-go meal is a convenient filling method, it diminishes the pleasure of eating.
 Sharing meals with family and friends builds camaraderie and can help diversify your food offerings.
-As Aristotle said, “Man is by nature, is a social animal.”
+As Aristotle said, “Man is, by nature, is a social animal.”

 Food Education at Schools